gilbarbara/hooks/docs/useLocalStorageState.md

 # useLocalStorageState

-State hook that persists the state in localStorage.
+A state hook that persists its value in the `localStorage`.
+It provides the functionality to synchronize state with the browser's storage, ensuring the state persists across page reloads.

 ## Usage